March 8, 2022

 - I’m really proud of myself for how easily I was able to make my way up Mica Mountain.
 I rocked it today!
 Maybe my trail legs are finally kicking in.

-- Saguaro National Park was some of the best scenery of the Arizona Trail thus far.
+- Saguaro National Park had some of the best scenery of the Arizona Trail thus far.
 I’m so glad they routed the trail into this park.

 - I had plenty of really good water sources today!
 Nothing at all like the muddy cattle ponds earlier on the trail.